zerkalica/babel-plugin-transform-metadata/README.md

 -   onlyExports: boolean - if true - add metadata only to exported function/classes
 -   reflectImport: ?string - Path to import custom reflection polyfill.
 -   typeNameStrategy: 'fullPath' | 'typeName' - how to generate interface name tokens: fullPath - type name + crc(file with type path), typeName - type name only.
+-   depsPositions: from which position of extendable class generic get dependency definition, usefull with react components

 Example .babelrc: